Belgium in the Eurovision Song Contest: Commentators and spokespersons

-Belgium has two public broadcast stations VRT (Dutch speaking region) and RTBF (French speaking region).
-Both broadcast the event and over the years VRT and RTBF commentary has been provided by several experienced radio and television presenters, including Nand Baert, Jacques Mercier, Luc Appermont and Paule Herreman.
-However, from the 1991 Contest, André Vermeulen has provided the Dutch language commentary every year, with the exception of the 1996 Contest.
-Jean-Pierre Hautier provided the French language commentary from the 1994 Contest until the 2012 contest, having died shortly after.
-In 1962, the BRT used the commentary from NTS (The Netherlands broadcast), possibly for financial reasons.
+Over the years, commentary for the contest on VRT and RTBF has been provided by several experienced radio and television presenters, including Piet de Nuyl Jr., Jacques Mercier, Luc Appermont and Paule Herreman.
+From 1991, André Vermeulen provided the Dutch-language commentary every year except 1996.
+Jean-Pierre Hautier provided French-language commentary from 1994 to 2012, later dying shortly after the 2012 contest.
+In 1962, BRT retransmitted the commentary feed from the Dutch broadcaster NTS, possibly for financial reasons.

-Since 1998, VRT has supplied an additional commentator to join André Vermeulen; between 1999 and 2010, dual commentary was provided by either Bart Peeters or Anja Daems.
+VRT supplied an additional commentator to join André Vermeulen starting in 1998; between 1999 and 2010, dual commentary was provided by either Bart Peeters or Anja Daems.
 Peeters provided the commentary during the years when VRT selected the entries, whilst Daems commentated the years in which RTBF selected the entries.
-Since 2011, Sven Pichal has replaced Daems as commentator, whilst Peter Van de Veire has replaced Peeters.
-From 2007, Jean-Louis Lahaye joined Jean-Pierre Hautier as a supplementary commentator for RTBF.
+Sven Pichal replaced Daems in 2011, whilst Peter Van de Veire replaced Peeters.
+In 2007, Jean-Louis Lahaye joined Jean-Pierre Hautier as a supplementary commentator for RTBF.
 After Hautier's death in 2012, Lahaye was joined by Maureen Louys in 2013.